markormesher/kcl-tech-android-course/README.md

-# KCL Tech, Teach Me X: Android
+# KCL Tech, Build Me X: Android

 ## Intro

-This is a repository of resources for KCL Tech's "Teach Me X: Android" course.
+This is a repository of resources for KCL Tech's "Build Me X: Android" course.

 Here you will find links to lecture notes, code samples, pre-lecture downloads, etc.